-Plan Description - The District participates in two cost-sharing multiple employer defined benefit OPEB plans administered by the School Employees Retirement System for non-certificated retirees and their beneficiaries, a Health Care Plan and a Medicare Part B Plan.
-The Health Care Plan includes hospitalization and physicians' fees through several types of plans including HMO's, PPO's and traditional indemnity plans as well as a prescription drug program.
+Plan Description - The District contributes to two cost-sharing multiple-employer defined benefit OPEB plans administered by the School Employees Retirement System (SERS) for classified retirees and their beneficiaries, a Health Care Plan and a Medicare Part B Plan.
+The Health Care Plan includes hospitalization and physicians fees through several types of plans including HMO's, PPO's, and traditional indemnity plans as well as a prescription drug program.
 The Medicare Part B Plan reimburses Medicare Part B premiums paid by eligible retirees and beneficiaries up to a statutory limit.
-Benefit provisions and the obligations to contribute are established by the System based on authority granted by State statute.
-The financial reports of both Plans are included in the SERS Comprehensive Annual Financial Report which is available by contacting SERS at 300 East Broad St., Suite 100, Columbus, Ohio 43215-3746.
+Benefit provisions and the obligations to contribute are established by SERS based on authority granted by State statute.
+The financial reports of both Plans are included in the SERS Comprehensive Annual Financial Report which is available by contacting the School Employees Retirement System, 300 East Broad Street, Suite 100, Columbus, Ohio 43215-3746.

 Funding Policy - State statute permits SERS to fund the health care benefits through employer contributions.
-Each year, after the allocation for statutorily required benefits, the Retirement Board allocates the remainder of the employer contribution of 14 percent of covered payroll to the Health Care Fund.
+Each fiscal year, after the allocation for statutorily required benefits, the Retirement Board allocates the remainder of the employer contribution of 14 percent of covered payroll to the Health Care Fund.
 The Health Care Fund was established and is administered in accordance with Internal Revenue Code Section 401h.
-For 2009, 4.16 percent of covered payroll was allocated to health care.
-In addition, employers pay a surcharge for employees earning less than an actuarially determined amount; for 2009, this amount was \$8,296.
+For fiscal year 2011, 1.43 percent of covered payroll was allocated to health care.
+In addition, employers pay a surcharge for employees earning less than an actuarially determined amount.
+For fiscal year 2011, the surcharge amount was \$6,504.

 Active employee members do not contribute to the Health Care Plan.
-Retirees and their beneficiaries are required to pay a health care premium that varies depending on the plan selected, the number of qualified years of service, Medicare eligibility and retirement status.
+Retirees and their beneficiaries are required to pay a health care premium that varies depending on the plan selected, the number of qualified years of service, Medicare eligibility, and retirement status.

-The District's contributions for health care for the fiscal years ended June 30, 2009, 2008, and 2007 were \$17,256, \$18,321 and \$14,599 respectively; 41 percent has been contributed for fiscal year 2009 and 100 percent for fiscal years 2008 and 2007.
+The District's contribution for health care for the fiscal years ended June 30, 2011, 2010, and 2009 was \$5,843, \$1,902, and \$17,256 respectively; 37 percent has been contributed for fiscal year 2011 and 100 percent for fiscal years 2010 and 2009.

-The Retirement Board, acting with advice of the actuary, allocates a portion of the employer contribution to the Medicare B Fund.
-For 2009, this actuarially required allocation was 0.75 percent of covered payroll.
-The District's contributions for Medicare Part B for the fiscal years ended June 30, 2009, 2008, and 2007 were \$3,111, \$2,893 and \$2,990 respectively; 41 percent has been contributed for fiscal year 2009 and 100 percent for fiscal years 2008 and 2007.
+The Retirement Board, acting with advice of the actuary, allocates a portion of the employer contribution to the Medicare Part B Fund.
+For fiscal year 2011, this actuarially required allocation was .76 percent of covered payroll.
+The District's contribution for Medicare Part B for the fiscal years ended June 30, 2011, 2010, and 2009 was \$3,105, \$3,142, and \$3,111 respectively; 37 percent has been contributed for fiscal year 2011 and 100 percent for fiscal years 2010 and 2009.

-11. OTHER EMPLOYEE BENEFITS
+12. OTHER EMPLOYEE BENEFITS